Net-Zero Carbon Electricity by 2050 - MGE Energy, Inc. - Madison, Wisconsin

 Enabling new technologies, such as electric vehicles (EVs) and smart home technology, is a priority under MGE's Energy 2030 framework.

-- Smart Thermostat Program: MGE works with residential electric customers through MGE Connect®.
+• Smart Thermostat Program: MGE works with residential electric customers through MGE Connect®.
 With customers’ permission, minor temperature adjustments are made to their smart thermostats to reduce energy use during periods of high demand.
 The program allows MGE to better understand the role and impact of smart devices in managing demand on our community grid.
-MGE is meeting another objective under Energy 2030 to deepen customer engagement around energy efficiency and conservation.
+MGE is meeting another objective under our framework for a more sustainable future to deepen customer engagement around energy efficiency and conservation.

-Energy 2050 Together Website: One of the ways in which MGE seeks to engage customers and keep customers informed of efforts to achieve deep decarbonization is through mge2050.com, which features clean energy programs and projects, new technologies, such as EVs, and energy-saving tips and information.
+Energy 2050 Together Web Content: One of the ways in which MGE seeks to engage customers and keep customers informed of efforts to achieve deep decarbonization is through Energy 2050 Together, which features content about clean energy programs and projects, new technologies, such as EVs, and energy-saving tips and information.